inside sources print logo

 Liot Hill called back a short time later after checking her bank accounts to say the two checks were for reimbursements for different subscription services related to the campaign.

 Liot Hill told NHJournal she planned to amend her campaign reports to reflect the correct details on the two checks.
 But those checks represent a fraction of the $113,000 she has spent on the campaign.
-Liot Hill won her primary against Mike Liberty despite Liberty’s more than $400,000 campaign.
-Liot Hill did not run television ads or digital ads to keep up with Liberty’s spending.
-Instead, she put 40,000 miles on her car to meet voters.
+Liot Hill won her primary against Mike Liberty despite Liberty’s spending more than $400,000 on his campaign.
+Instead of television ads or digital ads, Liot Hill said, she put 40,000 miles on her car to meet voters.

-“I’ve driven 1,000 miles a week, that’s how I won despite being outspent four to one.
+“I’ve driven 1,000 miles a week.
+That’s how I won despite being outspent four to one.
 A lot of expenses are related to meeting the people and being out on the road,” she said.

-Having the campaign reimburse her for gas ultimately saved money, Liot Hill said.
+Having the campaign reimburse her for gas ultimately saved money, Liot Hill argued.
 She could have taken a mileage reimbursement at 75 cents per mile, but that would have driven the cost up to about $30,000 instead of $7,000.

-Executive Council District 2 is a large area, going from the Monadnock region and Keene, to north of the Upper Valley, and then out to Concord.
-But it does not cover as large of an area as District 1, where Democrat Emmett Soldati has spent about $31,000 of the $106,000 he raised.
+Liot Hill noted that Executive Council District 2 is a large area, going from the Monadnock region and Keene, to north of the Upper Valley, and then out to Concord.
+But it’s not as large as District 1, where Democrat Emmett Soldati spent just $31,000 of the $106,000 he raised.
 Those expenditures include $1,500 for gas and $677 for meals.
-But Soldati has not run a competitive primary like Liot Hill.

 Liot Hill’s unusual campaign spending doesn’t end with dinner and a drive.

 Also included is a $250 payment to a Vermont heating oil company.
 That payment was made in July to a company that performs $250 annual furnace tuneups.
-Liot Hill denied she used campaign money to service her heating system, but did not have an immediate explanation for the charge.
+Liot Hill denied she used campaign money to service her heating system, but she did not have an immediate explanation for the charge.

 Liot Hill also spent $711 on hair and nails, $1,600 on clothes, $330 on books, and $1,230 at grocery stores on “food and flowers.”
 Additionally, Liot Hill spent $736 on airfare, $453 on hotels, and $1,017 on transportation.
 Many of those expenses are not out of the ordinary for campaigns, including the out-of-state travel she charged.